CSCfi/csc-user-guide/docs/apps/virusdetect.md

 The developers of VirusDetect recommend to remove ribosomal RNA (rRNA) sequences from the input sequences before running VirusDetect.
 This can be done by aligning the sRNA reads against Silva rRNA database using Bowtie.
-In Taito the Silva database is available in path:
+In Puhti the Silva database is available in path:

 ```text
 /appl/data/bio/biodb/production/silva/Silva_rRNA_database
 ```

-The actual clening command could look like:
+The actual cleaning command could look like:
 ```text
 bowtie -v 1 -k 1 --un cleaned_reads.fastq  -f -q /appl/data/bio/biodb/production/silva/Silva_rRNA_database reads.fastq  sRNA_rRNA_match
 ```